-The CX Writing course is self-paced and online.
+The Marketing Writing for UX Writers course is self-paced and online.
 Take your time or speed through—it’s up to you!

 As you complete each lesson, you’ll submit practice work.
 Your ultimate assessment is a final project in which you map and write out a full CX journey from end-to-end, leading to an in-product experience.

 There’s no better way to perfect your CX writing skills than with a portfolio-ready project, assessed by expert writers.

 - Lesson 1.1: Why should CX matter to UX writers?